Hello beautiful people,

 I haven’t spoken about the Reynolds family before, however, they are great.

-There is Martin and Maria, and they have four children.
-Lucy is studying at university in Leeds, Thomas is on his mission in South Africa, however Emmett and Max are 17 and 14, and they have both promised me that they will serve their missions in Melbourne.
-They are one of my favourite families as we have tea with them fortnightly, and so naturally they deserved a packet of Tim Tams.
+There are Martin and Maria, and they have four children.
+Lucy is studying at university in Leeds, Thomas is on his mission in South Africa, however, Emmett and Max are 17 and 14, and they have both promised me that they will serve their missions in Melbourne.
+They are one of my favourite families as we have tea with them fortnightly, and so naturally, they deserved a packet of Tim Tams.
 Not only that, I introduced them to Tim Tam slams.
 In conclusion, penguin bars are a disgrace.

 On Sunday we wore red.
 Yes, that is a Sister Turnbull trend.
 Each Sunday or other meetings I arrange for my Ward or District, or even my friends in the mission to coordinate colours.
 Swag.